Jimmy Wales

-Jimmy Donal Wales (born August 7, 1966), also known on Wikipedia by the pseudonym Jimbo, is an American-British Internet entrepreneur, webmaster, and former financial trader.
-He is a co-founder of the online non-profit encyclopedia Wikipedia and the for-profit wiki hosting service Fandom (formerly Wikia).
-He has worked on other online projects, including Bomis, Nupedia, WikiTribune, and WT Social.
+Jimmy Donal "Jimbo" Wales (born August 7, 1966) is an American Internet entrepreneur and former financial trader.
+Most notably, he co-founded Wikipedia, a nonprofit free encyclopedia, and Fandom (formerly Wikia), a for-profit wiki hosting service.
+He has also worked on Bomis, Nupedia, WikiTribune, and Trust Café (formerly WT Social).

-Wales was born in Huntsville, Alabama, where he attended Randolph School, a university-preparatory school.
-He earned bachelor's and master's degrees in finance from Auburn University and the University of Alabama respectively.
-In graduate school, Wales taught at two universities; however, he departed before completing a PhD to take a job in finance and later worked as the research director of Chicago Options Associates.
+Born in Huntsville, Alabama, Wales attended Randolph School and earned finance degrees from Auburn University and the University of Alabama.
+While in graduate school, he taught at two universities, but left before completing a PhD to work in finance, later becoming chief research officer at Chicago Options Associates.

-In 1996, Wales and two partners founded Bomis, a web portal primarily known for featuring adult content.
-Bomis provided the initial funding for the free peer-reviewed encyclopedia Nupedia (2000–2003).
-On January 15, 2001, with Larry Sanger and others, Wales launched Wikipedia, a free open-content encyclopedia that enjoyed rapid growth and popularity.
-As its public profile grew, Wales became its promoter and spokesman.
-Though he is historically credited as a co-founder, he has disputed this, declaring himself the sole founder.
+In 1996, he co-founded Bomis, which funded the free peer-reviewed encyclopedia Nupedia (2000–2003).
+On January 15, 2001, with Larry Sanger and others, he launched Wikipedia, which grew rapidly.
+Wales became its promoter and public face, though he has at times disputed Sanger's role, claiming sole founder status.

-Wales serves on the Wikimedia Foundation Board of Trustees, the charity that he helped establish to operate Wikipedia, holding its board-appointed "community founder" seat.
-For his role in creating Wikipedia, the world's largest encyclopedia, Time named him one of "The 100 Most Influential People in the World" in 2006.
+Wales has served on the Wikimedia Foundation Board of Trustees since its creation, holding its board-appointed "community founder" seat.
+He gives annual "State of the Wiki" addresses at Wikimania.
+For his role in creating Wikipedia, Time named him one of the 100 most influential people in the world in 2006.